 rgwClientVersion: The client MUST pass the version number of the highest client protocol version it supports.
 This value will provide information to the server about the protocol functionality that the client supports.
-For details about how version numbers are interpreted from the wire data and the expected client behavior, see section 3.1.9.
+For details about how version numbers are interpreted from the wire data and the expected client behavior, see section 3.2.4.1.3.

 rgwServerVersion: On success, this value is the server protocol version that the client uses to determine what protocol functionality the server supports.
 On failure, the value of this field is undefined and SHOULD be ignored.
-For details about how version numbers are interpreted from the wire data and the expected server behavior, see section 3.1.9.
+For details about how version numbers are interpreted from the wire data and the expected server behavior, see section 3.1.4.11.3.
 The client saves this value and associates it with the session context handle.

 pulTimeStamp: If a client requests to link the Session Context that is created by this call to a previously created Session Context, the client MUST pass on input the session creation time stamp returned in pulTimeStamp on a previous EcDoConnectEx call.
-If the client does not want to link Session Contexts, the client passes value 0x00000000.s15
+If the client is not requesting to link Session Contexts, the client passes value 0x00000000. <29>